Datdeptrai0609/monopoly-game-project/README.md

 ### Launch Java App

-To play the game, you must launch core of the game.
+To play the game, you must launch core of the game on a desktop.

+Firstly, move to the folder which contain core game by the command:

-    cd JavaApp
+    cd JavaApp/PlayScreen

+Then, run the game by using gradle:

+    ./gradlew desktop:run

+Next step, move to another device to launch mobile app.
+Have fun with our Monopoly Plusubtract !!! :smirk_cat:

 ### Launch Mobile App